 - Facility for saving and managing offline maps of “your” patch.

 - Facility for rotating the map according to compass direction.

-The Bratt app is initially available for iPhone in App Store.
-An Android version will be forthcoming in due course.
+The Bratt app is available for iPhone and Android.
 The app has been developed in close collaboration with software company Symfoni Next AS.